LieberInstitute/recountWorkshop2020/README.md

 Students are expected to ask questions during the recount2 overview presentation and to bring their own laptop so they can follow the hands-on portion of the workshop.

+The slides for the workshop are available through [speakerdeck](https://speakerdeck.com/lcolladotor/human-rna-seq-data-from-recount2-and-related-packages).

+<script async class="speakerdeck-embed" data-id="78092f5c558242f1aa3085d9abc9c061" data-ratio="1.77777777777778" src="//speakerdeck.com/assets/embed.js"></script>

 You can download a Docker image with all the workshop files using:

 ``` bash